exograd/erl-cmdline/doc/handbook.md

 describes the error.
 The `cmdline:format_error/1` function can be used to obtain a human-readable error message from an error reason.

+## Processing
+The `cmdline:process/3` and `cmdline:process/4` fonctions can be use to parse command line arguments and handle help and errors in one step.

+These functions are called the same way as parsing functions.
+On success, they return a command line value.
+On failure, they print the formatted error message on the error output and exit with status code 1.
+If a help option was passed, or if the `help` command was used, they print the usage string to the standard output and exit with status code 0.

 ## Command line data
 The following functions can be used to obtain information from a command line value returned from a parsing function: